Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "To create more positive results in your life, replace 'if only' with 'next time'."
+> "Words can only have a positive effect on others if and when they are ready to listen."
-> — **Celestine Chua**
+> — **Christopher Reeve**

 ---